Safety in Care Homes

 Why this priority?

 Care homes providers use different benchmarks for care quality.
-Large chains, in particular, collect data in different ways, making cross-sector comparisons different.
+Large chains, in particular, collect data in different ways, making cross-sector comparisons difficult.
 System wide improvement in this area is difficult to attain as there are currently no reliable measures for benchmarking the prevalence of common care problems.

 How big is the problem?